frederick0291/tesstrain-windows-gui/README.md

 ## Provide ground truth

 Place ground truth consisting of line images and transcriptions in a folder of your choice (default:
 `data/MODEL_NAME-ground-truth`).
-This list of files will be split into training and evaluation data, the ratio is defined by the `RATIO_TRAIN` variable.
+GUI will generate list of those files, and split into training and evaluation data, the ratio can be defined in the GUI.

 Images must be in `.tif`, `.png`, `.bin.png`, `.nrm.png` or `.bmp` format.